Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 ### Key Types

-For primary keys the generator will define either a simple logical type, or a fieldset, if the key is composite with more than just parent table's key.
+For primary keys, the generator will define either a simple logical type or a fieldset, if the key is composite with more than just the parent table's key.
 The following snippet illustrates this setup.

 ```xml
 <types>